flipstone/henforcer/README.md

 ## Configuration

 `henforcer` uses `TOML` files for configuration.
-Note that the default `henforcer` configuration does not enforce any particular rules, so running `henforcer` immediately after installation and initialization will not report errors.
+You can use a empty toml file as a beginning configuration.
+Using such and running `henforcer` will not report errors.

 Configuration concepts and options are described below.
 Also the `examples/henforcer.toml` file shows a variety of usage possibilities.